waldfee/ForeGroundStealBlocker/README.md

 # Use at your own Risk
 **Has not been tested thoroughly, may crash itself and injected processes**

-## Why?
+### Why?

 Certain applications on windows love to steal the focus.
-This is especially infuriating when you are typing something in Window A and Window B pops and eats all your input.
+This is especially infuriating when you are typing something in Window A and Window B pops up and eats all your input.

 Unfortunately Windows XP is the last windows version where this behaviour could be turned off.
-AFAIK there is not solution for later windows versions anywhere.
+AFAIK there is no solution for later windows versions anywhere.

-I hacked this tool together to make working on windows not so frustrating.
+I hacked this tool together to make working on windows less frustrating.

 ### What is it?